Wayland High School: The Cold War and WHS (1951–1966)

 During the suburban post-World War II population boom Wayland's population more than doubled (from 4,400 to 10,200 between 1950 and 1960).
 This new wave of residents included many well-educated individuals: doctors, lawyers, businessmen, who wanted an education for their children that was as professional as theirs.
 This, combined with overcrowding at the high school led to the formation of the School Building Committee.

 Educational consultants Cambridge Consultants, Inc. of Boston were hired to help the town determine what educational changes and structural changes were needed to make the new high school better than the last.
 At the same time there was a nationwide push to focus on math and science education due the launch of Sputnik.
 In his 1957 annual report, superintendent Edward J. Anderson cited Sputnik as the reason why math and science needed more attention.

 The groundbreaking ceremony for Wayland High School's new open campus was held on April 25, 1959.
 The campus was designed by Herbert Gallagher and John "Chip" Harkness of The Architects' Collaborative, who were hired by the Town of Wayland in January 1958; the two were assisted by the renowned architect Walter Gropius.
-"The initial design was to accommodate 850 students...
-Ultimately, the total cost of the buildings, ready for occupancy, was $2,356,748, close to the project’s estimates.
-Half of that amount was reimbursed by the state.
-Apparently, there was wide agreement in the community that this was a cost effective solution, as the bond issue to finance it was passed by a margin of 598 to 89 on its first submission in 1958...